Mendiola massacre: Government legislation as response

-As a response to the incident, in 1987, the Aquino Government at last implemented a Comprehensive Agrarian Reform Program (CARP).
+As a response to the incident, in 1987, the Aquino Government implemented a Comprehensive Agrarian Reform Program (CARP).
 It was passed as "an agriculturally-based, economically-driven" reform.
 This reform applied to all types of agricultural land, both public and private, regardless of tenure arrangement and crops produced.
 It aimed to redistribute 9,773,870 ha of land to 3,713,110 beneficiaries.
+CARP experienced slow implementation due to troubles with landowner-tenant negotiations, the land evaluation processes of the time, the lack of guidelines for landowner compensation, and the lack of institutional coordination between agrarian administrative agencies.
+Many of these issues were resolved later on, but troubles with private landowners who were against the distribution of lands to peasant farmers were still rampant.

-However, CARP experienced slow implementation due to the land evaluation processes of the time, the lack of guidelines for landowner compensation, troubles with landowner-tenant negotiations, and the lack of institutional coordination between agrarian administrative agencies.
+President Aquino's government issued numerous executive orders, a proclamation order, and backed a republic act regarding agrarian land reform and social justice.